Zádor: Biblical Triptych

 The main event is Zádor's Biblical Triptych, a suite where each movement paints a musical portrait of a biblical character, in this case Joseph, David (from the cover art), and Paul.
 Zádor shows his orchestral colors here, not only varied from movement to movement, but also within each movement.
 I don't detect too much of a Middle-East musical exoticism here, although the clarinets in Joseph and the harp in David come close.
 The most angular music making comes in Paul, but his harmonies become solid as a rock by its conclusion.

 The 20-minute Rhapsody is perhaps the composer's most subtle composition.
-It moves in small, warm motions, although as the composition goes on, a rhythmic jocularity appears, ending on a rather witty note.
-I daresay, the one-movement piece is simply too long to sustain Zádor's ideas, but never is the music difficult.
+It moves in warm, pastoral motions, although as the composition goes on, a rhythmic jocularity appears, ending on a rather witty note.
+I daresay, the one-movement piece is simply too long to sustain Zádor's ideas, but never is the music difficult or unwelcome.

-On the other hand, the Fugue Fantasia is a rather nasty piece, with not one bit of musical sunshine.
-Some describe this as an overture, however, I would not want to open a concert with this work.
-Maybe a certain minor-keyed Bach nod is at play here, an aspect I missed upon hearing, but this one will not become a personal favorite anytime soon.
+On the other hand, the Fugue Fantasia is a rather cranky piece, with not one bit of musical sunshine.
+Some describe this as an overture, however, I would never want to open a concert with this work.
+Maybe a certain minor-keyed Bach nod is at play here, an aspect I miss upon hearing, but this one will not become a personal favorite anytime soon.

 As an aside, I somehow lost track of this CD in my collection following a residential move or two, but I wanted to revisit it when going through the Naxos set of Eugene Zádor.
 Luckily, the internet is a giving community in terms of music.